D.C. area sees increasing snow chances Sunday and Monday

-Many models show the potential for about 3 to 5 inches of snow, but scenarios that would bring very little or substantially more (into the double digits) also are on the table.
+Many models show the potential for about three to five inches of snow, but scenarios that would bring very little or substantially more (into the double digits) also are on the table.
 To see such a range in possible amounts for a winter storm in the D.C. area is normal for an event four or five days into the future.
 By Friday or Saturday, forecasts should converge on a narrower range.

 Models also differ substantially on the storm’s timing.
 Some predict the first flakes as early as late Saturday night while others hold off any snow until Sunday afternoon.
 Sometime Sunday morning is perhaps most likely.
 The end time for snow ranges from Sunday afternoon to as late as Tuesday, depending on whether a coastal storm develops and continues precipitation over a long duration.